-Investing in real estate has long been a path to wealth-building.
+Investing in First Time Homebuyers has long been a path to wealth-building.
 Real estate is an asset that can provide both ongoing income and value appreciation, making it attractive to those who seek long-term growth and mitigated risk.

 For many investors, the approach is the same: Acquire a property that can be rented out for recurring income, then sold at a profit.
 However, there exist some real estate investing strategies that sometimes fly under the radar, so to speak.
 Here are three lesser-known real estate investing strategies that might pay off in a big way:

 There are plenty of investors who like the idea of perpetual income and the security of signing tenants to long-term leases.
 However, for that security, they might be trading away some of their potential income.

 Thanks to a few online rental businesses, short-term rentals are now accessible to more property owners.
 And short-term rentals, which charge a nightly rate – more like a hotel – can often provide more rental income than properties rented out over longer terms.

 For example, a place in a desirable location with a ton of tourist demand might be rented for $1,000 per month on a long-term lease but go for $100 a night as a short-term rental.
 If such a property was filled with visitors just half the days in any given month, the investor is looking at 50 percent more rental income ($1,500 vs. $1,000).

 Properties on or near college campuses can often generate more income than similar properties not near campus.
 The reason: The college housing model is set up for property owners to rent space not just per month but per student.

 That means a place that can house, say, five students generate more income per month than a similar residence that sleeps only three.
 If the investor can convert more living space into additional sleeping space, he or she can increase the monthly income from a property.